Q: What is a poison?

 Q: What information will I need to provide?

 A: If your call is regarding you or someone else who's been exposed (or might have been exposed) to a potentially harmful substance, the poison center will ask you for the following information (you provide as much information as possible):

 Q: Does the Illinois Poison Center take calls about pets?

-To request a Complimentary Packet (sticker, magnet, first aid for poisonings brochure), click here
+- To request a Complimentary Safety Packet (sticker, magnet, first aid for poisonings brochure), click here

-To subscribe to IPC news (weekly, seasonally, breaking news), click here
+- To subscribe to IPC news (monthly, seasonally, breaking news), click here